This is the last blog post and the wrap-up in the series of way of working history.

 – For hardware projects (Technology Push): You know what to do, but not if you can do it.
 Pre-development is a continuously on-going activity, and is only put in the projects when the technology is mature enough.
 The (thinking is that) hardware project only starts when the pre-development is ready, and the prototypes made are work in the Complicated domain.
 Experts will guide us with the needed changes after every prototype, along with increased functionality.

 – For software projects (Consumer Pull): You know that you can do it, but not what to do.
-Of course also new technology and advanced technical system solutions can increase the complexity, sometimes making the time needed to solve the project longer then the customers/companies patience, leading to a failure and a cancelled project.
+Of course, also new technology and advanced technical system solutions can increase the complexity, sometimes making the time needed to solve the project longer than the patience of the customers/companies, leading to a failure and a cancelled project.

 We have this picture as summary:

 Both is about complexity and neither hardware projects, nor software projects can be saved by better specifications made by the System department in the beginning of a project with the waterfall of working.
 Neither of them can in a smooth way solve this without costly, time-consuming, quality deficient rework, because this is complex.
 We are in the Complex domain of the Cynefin™ framework even though it has been entered by different reasons.
 In the Complex domain the waterfall way of working is insufficient when it comes to cross-functional work all over an organisation, and with long phases as well, neither appropriate for gaining the necessary new knowledge.

 So, the market of today demands the companies to frequently start in the Complex domain in the Cynefin™ framework.
 Most probable not every time, but the companies must know how to take care of complexity, in much more extent than ever before.
 And the companies need to be fast.
 But then we really must do something about the waterfall way of working, otherwise it will look like this.
 Note that we with fully parallel work need to avoid the use of the word phase.